Set up of a Liaison office in France

 Liaison office and Taxes

 The liaison office is not subject to income tax in France or VAT.
-The office may be eligible to Local property tax depending upon the choice of set up (domiciliation, renting or owning) but is not subjected by the Territory Economic Tax (CET Contribution Economique Territoriale)
+The office may be eligible for local property tax depending upon the choice of set up (domiciliating, renting or owning) but is not subjected by the Territory Economic Tax (CET Contribution Economique Territoriale)

 France applies the principle of territoriality to taxation. — French and foreign companies are only taxed on the earnings generated by the companies they operate in France.
 Profits made by companies operated abroad are not taxable in France. — This rule applies regardless of whether the company is run as a subsidiary, a branch office or a permanent establishment.